xiaolonw/caffe-video_triplet/README.md

 The unsupervised mined patches can be downloaded from here: http://ladoga.graphics.cs.cmu.edu/xiaolonw/unsup_patches/

-Each tar file containes different patches.
+Each tar file contains different patches.